forivall-old-repos/tacoscript-babel-shared-history/packages/tacoscript/src/helpers/README.md

 ## Helpers

-Utilities for Babel, which is just another way to say "helpers", but I wrote it anyways, so– deal with it.
+Just another way to say "util", but should be limited to single, small functions.